The Classroom Where Fake News Fails

 'Like A Flu In The Winter'

-"The question that many of you asked on your annotation of Pizzagate was, 'Why would anyone start a rumor?' " Patricia Hunt says to her students at Wakefield High School in Arlington, Va.
+"The question that many of you asked on your annotation of pizzagate was, 'Why would anyone start a rumor?' " Patricia Hunt says to her students at Wakefield High School in Arlington, Va.
 "The question I want you to be thinking about today when we do this next lesson is, 'Why would anyone believe it?' "

 Hunt teaches U.S. and Virginia government.
-She's a 24-year veteran of the classroom, but today she's doing something she's never done before: helping to pilot a new, digital curriculum called The Checkology Virtual Classoom.
+She's a 24-year veteran of the classroom, but today she's doing something she's never done before: helping to pilot a new, digital curriculum called The Checkology Virtual Classroom.
 It comes from the nonprofit The News Literacy Project.
 The morning's lesson kicks off with a video of Matea Gold, a political reporter with The Washington Post.

 "Viral content includes stories, vignettes, ads, rumors and memes that catch on like a flu in the winter, quickly passing from one person to the next, often with little regard as to whether the content is true or not," Gold says from the Post's newsroom.